rec/gitz/README.rst

 simple cases, and I don't see a good path to making it do complicated things in a sane way.

-`git all <doc/git all.rst>`_
+`git for-each <doc/git for-each.rst>`_
-  Perform a command on each of multiple branches or directories
+  Perform a command for each branch or directory